microbug/docker-cryptostorm-client/README.md

 ### Timezone
 Having the system clock correct is important for VPNs as the server may reject requests that have incorrect timestamps.
 The container uses the host's timekeeping so make sure you have NTP correctly set up on the host.

+## Contributing
+Contributions, suggestions and bug reports are welcomed.
+I have attempted to get Cryptofree (free Cryptostorm service with capped speed) working — if you are interested, have a go at this.

 ## License
-MIT license:
+The contents of this repository are licensed under the MIT license:

-Copyright 2017 Richard Coleman
+Copyright 2017 Richard Coleman (microbug)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: